code-of-conduct-for-business-ethics-in-demant

 As a global business with suppliers all over the world, we are very aware of the importance of our interactions with them.
 Our Third Party Compliance Code outlines our expectations for suppliers and business partners regarding working conditions for workers in our value chain.

 Our close collaboration with suppliers enables us to consistently deliver quality products in scale and thus ensure timely delivery throughout our value chain.
 At the same time, it allows us to assess how sustainable practices are integrated in their businesses, ensuring our business remains competitive and responsible in the long term.
-This collaborative approach not only helps us meet our sustainability targets but also encourages our suppliers to improve their own operations, creating a ripple effect.
-The engagement we pursue opens the door to innovative solutions and builds trust and transparency.
+This collaborative approach not only helps us meet our own sustainability targets but also encourages suppliers to improve their own operations, creating a ripple effect.
+The engagement we pursue opens the doors to innovative solutions and builds trust and transparency.

-Aware of the importance of this engagement, we launched Sustain, our supplier engagement programme for our Hearing Aids business area.
+Aware of the importance of this engagement, we launched Sustain, a supplier engagement programme for our Hearing Aids business area.
 This programme aims at fostering collaboration with suppliers, focusing on decarbonisation and addressing human rights impacts within our supply chain.